ECTS

 Admission

-Registration possible from a L2 SV PAN obtained at the FdS of the University of Montpellier, or obtained outside the Faculty of Sciences of the University of Montpellier or equivalent in higher education: license, preparatory class, DUT.
+Enrolment possible from a L2 SV PAN obtained at the FdS of the University of Montpellier, or obtained outside the courses of the Faculty of Sciences of the University of Montpellier or equivalent in higher education: licence, preparatory class, DUT.

 How to register

-The registration procedure for students outside of the L2 PAN license must be carried out via the Faculty of Science's e-candidate portal.
-Acceptance is not automatic: it is decided on the basis of a file by a pedagogical committee.
-The capacity of reception (logistic and human means) is of 160 students in L3 PAN (including repeat students) of which 10-20 are external, i.e. outside L2 PAN Montpellier.
+The registration procedure for students outside the L2 PAN license must be carried out via the Faculty of Science's e-candidat portal.
+Acceptance is not automatic: it is decided on the basis of the student's file by a pedagogical committee.
+Capacity (logistical and human resources) is 160 students in L3 PAN (including repeat students), of whom 10-20 are external, i.e. from outside L2 PAN Montpellier.

 Target audience

-On average, the majority, 80%, of the external students come from the IUT within the UM or from other universities with a minority, 20%, coming from other licenses outside the UM, from IUT or from preparatory classes.
-According to observations from previous years.
-The PAN course of the University of Montpellier's SV license is very attractive with more than 200 applications each year.
-We advise candidates for the L3 PAN to clearly indicate in their cover letter what they wish to do after the license, so that the committee can best judge the adequacy of the course with the candidates' study or professional projects
+On average, the majority (80%) of external students come from the UM's internal IUT or from other universities, with a minority (20%) coming from other non-MU bachelor's degrees, IUTs or preparatory classes.
+Based on observations from previous years.
+The PAN pathway in the University of Montpellier's SV bachelor's degree is very attractive, with over 200 applications each year.
+We advise L3 PAN applicants to clearly state in their cover letter what they wish to do after the bachelor's degree, so that the committee can make the best possible assessment of the suitability of the course for the applicant's study or career plans.

-For access to L3, it is necessary to have obtained a L2 or equivalent with an important part of training in adequacy with the contents of L2 PAN, in particular in Animal Physiology, in Biochemistry, in Cellular and Molecular Biology, in Immunology and in Genetics.
+For access to L3, you need to have obtained a L2 or equivalent with a significant proportion of training in line with the content of L2 PAN, particularly in Animal Physiology, Biochemistry, Cellular and Molecular Biology, Immunology and Genetics.

 Recommended prerequisites

-Basic knowledge of Animal Physiology as well as neuroanatomy and neuronal biology is strongly recommended for access to L3.
+A grounding in animal physiology, neuroanatomy and neuronal biology is strongly recommended for admission to L3.

 And then